Loreinator/Shuffle-Move/README.txt

 	- The "Name" filter box will now be wide enough in all languages
 	- Global GUI Scaling See here for details: https://github.com/Loreinator/Shuffle-Move/wiki/Display-Size-Configuration
 	- Metal blocks are now not advanced in express mode unless preferences.txt specifies "ENABLE_EXPRESS_METAL_ADVANCE" as true
+	- While in 3ds mode, the combo duplication glitch is simulated
 	- Updates for 3DS 1.2.34
 	- Updates for Mobile v1.5.6
 	- Escape and Enter now do something when a popup dialog is focused